code42/code42cli/docs/userguides/trustedactivities.md

 3. Save the CSV file.

-## Create a New Trusted Activity
+## Creating a New Trusted Activity

-Once you have entered the trusted activity's information in the CSV file, use the `bulk create` command with the CSV file path to create multiple trusted activities at once.
+To update multiple trusted activites, enter the trusted activity's information in the CSV file, then use the `bulk create` command with the CSV file path.
 For example:

 ```bash
 code42 trusted-activities bulk create /Users/my_user/create_trusted_activities.csv